Kentico/xperience-by-kentico-k13ecommerce/README.md

     - Sample Dancing Goat sites
       - DancingGoat.csproj - XbyK Dancing Goat enriched with integration to KX 13 Dancing Goat to show how to create simple e-shop with product listing, product detail and checkout process on XByK
-      - Kentico13_DancingGoat.csproj - KX 13 Dancing Goat example with configured Store API to show you how you can setup REST Store API on you own KX 13 e-commerce solution
+      - Kentico13_DancingGoat.csproj - KX 13 Dancing Goat example with configured Store API to demonstrate how you can set up REST Store API on you own KX 13 e-commerce solution
 - Kentico.Xperience.K13Ecommerce.Libs.sln
   - Contains only libraries without sample sites